Help

 Entire example

-If you want to play around with vehicle (type) definitions like profiles and operation times or customer specifications like time windows etc. here you can find an entire example.
-Just copy the problem to our route editor, solve it and analyse the solution.
-You can either do it by looking at a map or at the raw json data.
+If you want to play around with vehicle (type) definitions like profiles and operation times or customer specifications like time windows etc. here you can find an entire example in our API Explorer.
+Just click ‘send’ and analyze it on the map or at the raw json data and table.

 Closing remark